kiramdany/gitTutorial/markdownSlides/Practical.md

 ## People Directory

--   Will post helpful information in slack
+-   Will post helpful information in [gitter](https://gitter.im/cliTutorialNotes/Lobby)
 -   I encourage you to ask questions in there as well
+-   You have the choice to follow the practical using either the Command Line or a GUI program ( GitHub Desktop )
+-   The images will be screenshots of the relevant action in GitHub Desktop
--   Anything with grey background can be run from the "Terminal" or "iTerm" application
+-   Anything with grey background can be run from the "Terminal" application
+-   If you get stuck with the command line and want to switch to using the GUI,
+    -   `open .` to view your files in finder
+    -   `github .` to use GitHub Desktop

 ### Initial Setup